b1tr0t/PEPC/explainer.md

 size, border, rounding, contents, icon, etc. of the PEPC, as outlined below.
 This provides protection against some of the clickjacking and social engineering attacks that bad actors might use to trick the user into clicking the element.

+We are working with developers to ensure the correct tradeoff between sufficient developer control over the look-and-feel of the PEPC, while ensuring that the browser has captured user intent.
+The proposal in this explainer intentionally errs on the side of being cautiously over-restrictive, as this will minimize the threat surface area and acts as a forcing function for developer feedback on proposed styling restrictions during trials.

 <table>
   <tr>